wradlib/landing-page/content/posts/treeview-with traits.md

 Since we are continuously receiving inquiries regarding the work with Rainbow5(TM) radar data, I will present here a nice way of visualizing the dictionary representation of an arbitrary Rainbow5 file.

-This code snippet makes use of the python packages traits and traisui.
+This code snippet makes use of the python packages traits and traitsui.

 Installing traits is as easy as:

     :::bash
     $ pip install traitsui

 By adapting this gist a treeview representation of the loaded dictionary is given in a simple qt-gui: